Layr-Labs/eigenlayer-docs/docs/eigenlayer/economy/economy-calculation-and-formulas.md

 Formula:

-- Retrieve the tokens of all AVS assets.
+- Retrieve tokens from all Mainnet AVSs that have an associated token.
 - For each token, obtain its FDV (Fully Diluted Valuation) from Coingecko.
 - Sum up the FDVs of all tokens to get the total AVS FDV.